 - Building Code Restrictions and a pathway to updating for new Resilience Codes - Land Use Planning and Design Codes for Infrastructure

 Abstract Evaluations and Notification Process

 Abstracts are evaluated using a peer review process.
-Each abstract will be evaluated by a panel of SAME National Mission Committee members and Subject Matter Experts from SAME, USACE, NAVFAC, USAF, USGC, and USPHS using the following criteria: quality of abstract, accuracy, overall quality of writing, references, and relevance of the subject to the focus areas.
+Each abstract will be evaluated by a panel of SAME National Community of Interest (COI) members and Subject Matter Experts from SAME, USACE, NAVFAC, USAF, USGC, and USPHS using the following criteria: quality of abstract, accuracy, overall quality of writing, references, and relevance of the subject to the focus areas.

 Registration and Travel Info

 If attending only on the day of the speaking engagement, registration is complimentary.
-Full conference registration is offered to government speakers at a rate of $113; to industry speakers, local industry, or those staying in the official room block at a discounted rate of $350 for SAME members or $450 for non-members.
-Both Public and Private Industry are responsible for all related travel costs.
+Full conference registration is offered to government speakers at a rate of $145; to industry speakers, local industry, or those staying in the official room block at a rate of $425 for SAME members or $525 for non-members.
+Both public and private industry are responsible for all related travel costs.

 NOTE: Any government speaker who submits an abstract is responsible for his/her own approval to attend and is assumed to have received that confirmation prior to submitting.
 SAME cannot be the advocate to work your approval, however, we will inform the Service which speakers have been chosen.

 The JETC Call for Presentations is managed and executed by the Society of American Military Engineers (SAME).
 For conference details such as the schedule at a glance, location, registration fees, exhibiting and sponsorship opportunities, and travel and lodging, please refer to the conference website at www.samejetc.org.

 If you have any questions or need assistance, please contact us at email@example.com.